pingswept/me30-website/content/notes/feather-programming.md

 ### Libraries for sensors and stepper motors

-If you want to program more specialized devices like stepper motors or particular sensors, you may need to download additional CircuitPython libraries (that don't come with CircuitPython uf2 file itself) onto your Feather.
+If you want to program more specialized devices like stepper motors or particular sensors, you may need to download additional CircuitPython libraries (that don't come with CircuitPython uf2 file itself) onto your KB2040.
 You can learn about how that works at the Welcome to CircuitPython libraries [page](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries)

-The full set of CircuitPython libraries for the Feather can be downloaded [here](https://circuitpython.org/libraries).
+The full set of CircuitPython libraries for the KB2040 can be downloaded [here](https://circuitpython.org/libraries).

-**NOTE:** I recommend downloading the entire bundle to your **laptop,** and then transferring ONLY the libraries you need for your game to your Feather.
-Transferring the entire bundle to your Feather will take quite a long time.
+**NOTE:** We recommend downloading the entire bundle to your **laptop,** and then transferring ONLY the libraries you need to your KB2040.
+Transferring the entire bundle to your KB2040 will take quite a long time.

 For distance sensor reading, check out [this page](https://learn.adafruit.com/ultrasonic-sonar-distance-sensors/python-circuitpython) to see what libraries you need.